cozy/cozy.github.io/src/tutorials/data/queries.md

 The `_id` and `_rev` fields are mandatory for each document and automatically handled by CouchDB, so the developers don’t have to worry about. `_id` is the unique identifier of the document while `_rev` is the version number, incremented for each update.
 See [here](./advanced.md#revisions) to know more about the revision system.

-Any field can be specified in a CouchDB document, as long as the JSON is valid and the type is [supported](https://docs.couchdb.org/en/stable/api/basics.html#json-basics), i.e. Array, Object, String, Number, Boolean.
+Any field can be specified in a CouchDB document (except for fields starting with a `_`, that are reserved), as long as the JSON is valid and the type is [supported](https://docs.couchdb.org/en/stable/api/basics.html#json-basics), i.e. Array, Object, String, Number, Boolean.

 CouchDB comes with two queries system to retrieve documents: